Ghoulam to be assessed after complaining of knee discomfort in Napoli win over Bologna | Goal.com

 The defender has been with Napoli since 2014 when the teamed up with the side from Ligue 1 club Saint-Etienne.

-The 30-year-old full-back has featured in more than 15o games for the Parthenopeans since his arrival at the club.
+The 30-year-old full-back has featured in more than 150 games for the Parthenopeans since his arrival at the club.

 It is uncertain if the Algeria international will be fit to feature for Napoli when they take on AC Milan in their next league game on March 14.